-Weights were used on all manner of clocks, from grandfather clocks to regulators to wall clocks, including cuckoo clocks.
+Weights were used on all manner of clocks, from tall grandfather clocks to highly accurate regulators to hanging wall clocks, which include decorative cuckoo clocks.
 In the United States, one of the earliest weight-driven clocks was made in the late 18th century by Simon and Aaron Willard, whose Massachusetts Shelf Clock, as it was known, was basically a smaller version of a tall-case clock, with a brass dial and a mahogany pedestal base.
 In 1802, Simon Willard would cement his name in horology history when he created the banjo clock.

 Numerous Connecticut clockmakers, including Seth Thomas, quickly copied Terry’s basic design.
 Thomas’s wooden-movement shelf and mantel clocks first appeared in 1817.
 These, too, had pillar-and-scroll cases, usually with a bucolic scene painted on the bottom third of the case below the clock’s face.
 Later in the century, another Connecticut clockmaker, Ansonia, manufactured an extensive line of weight-driven mantel clocks with elaborately painted china cases, along with weight-driven regulators like the General.